TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 * It's allowed to call :php:`->setMaxResults()` but not to call :php:`->setFirstResult()`.

 * It is possible to call :php:`->setFirstResult()` without calling :php:`setMaxResults()`: This equals to "Fetch everything, but leave out the first n records".
-Internally, `LIMIT` will be added by Doctrine DBAL and set to a very high value.
+Internally, `LIMIT` will be added by `Doctrine`:pn: DBAL and set to a very high value.

 .. _database-query-builder-add: